Aliases for TEN1 Gene

 C17ORF106, or TEN1, appears to function in a telomere-associated complex with STN1 (OBFC1; MIM 613128) and CTC1 (C17ORF68; MIM 613129) (Miyake et al., 2009 [PubMed 19854130]).[supplied by OMIM, Nov 2009]

 GeneCards Summary for TEN1 Gene

-TEN1 (TEN1, CST Complex Subunit) is a Protein Coding gene.
+TEN1 (TEN1 Subunit Of CST Complex) is a Protein Coding gene.
+Diseases associated with TEN1 include Peroxisomal Acyl-Coa Oxidase Deficiency and Retinal Telangiectasia.
 Gene Ontology (GO) annotations related to this gene include single-stranded DNA binding.
 An important paralog of this gene is TEN1-CDK3.